 It’s a very intelligent, beautiful, sweet, intriguing and mature show.
 Definitely worth your time but fair warning it’s a heavy dialogue show.

 Episodes 45 + OVA | Aired Winter 2007 | Produced by J.C.Staff

 As I have seen in Shigatsu wa Kimi no Uso music is a powerful thing like love or maybe love is also music.
 In this shoujo, music will also be connecting, healing, and deepening the bonds between two people.

-Shinichi Chiaki is a first class musician whose dream is to play among the elites in Europe.
+Shinichi Chiaki is a first-class musician whose dream is to play among the elites in Europe.
 Coming from a distinguished family, he is an infamous perfectionist—not only is he highly critical of himself, but of others as well.
 The only thing stopping Shinichi from leaving for Europe is his fear of flying.
 As a result, he’s grounded in Japan.

 During his fourth year at Japan’s top music university, Shinichi happens to meet Megumi Noda or, as she refers to herself, Nodame.
 On the surface, she seems to be an unkempt girl with no direction in life.
 However, when Shinichi hears Nodame play the piano for the first time, he is in awe of the kind of music she creates.
-Nevertheless, Shinichi is dismayed to discover that Nodame is his neighbor, and worse, she ends up falling head over heels in love with him. –MAL
+Nevertheless, Shinichi is dismayed to discover that Nodame is his neighbour, and worse, she ends up falling head over heels in love with him. –MAL

-Nodame Cantabile is a little bit special because it’s one of those rare times, when the adaptation ends up as good as, or in this case better than, the original.
+Nodame Cantabile is a little bit special because it’s one of those rare times when the adaptation ends up as good as or in this case better than, the original.
 So this anime is definitely worth your time.